Stewards of Children

 (To include basic study design, measures, results, and notable limitations)

-This study also utilized information from Rheingold et al., 2015.
-This study aimed to determine whether the Stewards of Children prevention program is associated with increased child sexual abuse (CSA) reporting.
+The study used the same sample as Rheingold et al. (2015).
+The purpose of the study was to determine whether the Stewards of Children prevention program is associated with increased child sexual abuse (CSA) reporting.
+Participants were assigned to either Stewards of Children or to a comparison group.
 Analyses examined whether rates of CSA allegations increased over time in three counties in South Carolina (SC) targeted with program dissemination efforts and whether CSA reporting trends differed between the three targeted counties and three comparison counties that did not experience substantial program dissemination.
-Results indicated that, for the targeted counties but not the nontargeted counties, estimated allegation rates increased significantly over time, corresponding with the onset of significant program dissemination efforts.
-Results also indicated significant between-groups differences in allegation trends for targeted versus nontargeted counties.
+Measures utilized include records from the South Carolina Department of Social Services.
+Results indicate that, for the targeted counties but not the nontargeted counties, estimated allegation rates increased significantly over time, corresponding with the onset of significant program dissemination efforts.
+Results also indicate significant between-groups differences in allegation trends for targeted versus nontargeted counties.
+Limitations include the lack of randomization of counties; the lack of evaluation of allegations of other types of abuse and neglect, as this would help determine whether any detected changes were specific to CSA allegations; and the lack of follow-up.

 Length of controlled postintervention follow-up: None.